mgheorghe/DASH/dash-pipeline/README.md

 ## Cleanup
 This is a summary of most-often used commands, see [README-dash-workflows.md](README-dash-workflows.md) for more details.

-* `CTRL-c` - kill the switch container from within the iteractive terminal
+* `CTRL-c` - kill the switch container from within the interactive terminal
 * `make kill-all` - kill all the running containers
 * `make clean` - clean up everything, kill containers

 ## More Make Targets
 See [README-dash-workflows.md](README-dash-workflows.md) for build workflows and Make targets.
 There are many fine-grained Make targets to control your development workflow.
-# Installing Prequisites
+# Installing Prerequisites
 ## Install git
 ```
 sudo apt install -y git